 Arizona’s Native American communities are an integral part of the state’s history and culture.
-With more than 20 tribes, Arizona is a state that embraces the various traditions of our Native American neighbors.
-Many tribal lands are located in the far reaches of Arizona.
-But a few border Tempe and neighboring cities making it easy to visit.
+Home to 22 federally recognized tribes, Arizona is a state that embraces the various traditions of our Native American neighbors.
+Many tribal lands are located in the far reaches of Arizona, but a few border Tempe and neighboring cities.
+Here are a few places to explore and learn more.

 Hike “A” Mountain

-Officially called Hayden Butte Preserve Park, this Downtown Tempe Landmark is culturally significant to the salt River Pima-Maricopa Indian Community.
+Officially called Hayden Butte Preserve Park (O’odham: ʼOidbaḍ Doʼag), this Downtown Tempe Landmark is culturally significant to the salt River Pima-Maricopa Indian Community.
 Hikers can see hundreds of petroglyphs made by the Hohokam people between A.D.
 750 and 1450.
 They are protected and should only be viewed but not touched.

 Founded in 1929, the Heard Museum is focused on accurately portraying Native arts and cultures through a series of galleries that showcase both the past and present.
 The extensive collection includes a variety of Katsina Dolls created by various Native American Tribes.
 This is a must-see museum during your visit to Arizona.